 - In large bowl, use hands to crumble cake until no large chunks remain, you can crumble the cake easily with 2 forks.

-- Add icing and mix with fingers until well combined.
+- Add frosting and mix with fingers until well combined.

 - Form mixture into cake balls.

-- Chill in refrigerator at least 2 hours.
+- Chill in refrigerator at least 2 hours to let harden.

-- Melt Candy Melts in 30 second intervals in microwave or on a stove top.
+- Melt Candy Melts in 30 second intervals in microwave (50% power) or on a stove top.

 - Dip sticks into melted Candy Melts and insert into cake balls; let set, you can place in the freezer to speed up the process - about 20 minutes.